openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 Infrastructure) method, the external platform does not provide any automation developed to create the infrastructure.

-The `openshift-install` uses Terraform or cloud provider Go SDK as a backend on supported platforms to automatically create cloud resources and form them into a new cluster.
+The `openshift-install` uses compiled-in SDKs to automatically create cloud resources on supported IPI platforms and form them into a new cluster. supported platforms to automatically create cloud resources and form them into a new cluster.
 In certain situations, such as when preparing an external platform cluster, the resource creation needs to be customized and provided by the end-user,